gkaindl/Community-mdnsResponder/README.md

 "secret-name" is optional: I added it because Apple's implementation automatically uses the domain name as the key name, while my DDNS server uses something different.

+*NOTE: Ensure that there are NO extraneous whitespaces at the ends of the lines in /etc/mdnsd.conf -- If there are, it will not work.*

 You can also create a file /etc/mdnsd-services.conf, which can contain services that you want mdnsd to register when it is running.
 The format is exactly similar to the Services.txt file in mDNSPosix/ from Apple's tarball, since I basically just copied their code from mDNSResponder.c over to PosixDaemon.c.
 However, if you want to have a service registered both on the local and the wide-area domain, you'll need to include it twice, e.g. like

 	my-ssh-service-name